zukunft/zukunft.com/docs/code_functions_all.md

 \-- term_view
     \-- url_mapper - section for function url_mapper not yet defined that it should be construct and map in /view/term_v iew.php
+    \-- to_url_array - section for function to_url_array not yet defined that it should be construct and map in /view/te rm_view.php
     \-- db_fld_to_url - section for function db_fld_to_url not yet defined that it should be construct and map in /view/ term_view.php
     \-- api_array - section for function api_array not yet defined that it should be api in /view/term_view.php